nadsbuhdha/portfolio-project-4/README.md

 ## User Stories

-user stories were utilised throughout to manage features.
+User stories were utilised throughout to manage features.
 Features were implemented based on the to do - in progress - done structure.

 User stories were produced to guide each feature stage of the site.